bensincs/bensincs/README.md

 ## About Me :wave:

 Hey there! :smile: My name is Ben.
-I'm a 👶 23-year-old 💻 Software Engineer in Manchester United Kingdom 🇬🇧.
+I'm a 23-year-old 👶 Software Engineer 💻 in Manchester, United Kingdom 🇬🇧.

 <!-- More info on badges below: https://github.com/badges/shields/blob/master/doc/logos.md -->